 Sheila Harvey grew up in Santa Cruz California and attended the University of Washington where she met her husband Tom.
 After 20 years in California, they returned to Seattle in 2006 where a random viewing of a Craigslist post led them to the Lakewood Seward Park neighborhood.
 Sheila has been the Executive Director of the Lakewood Seward Park Community Association since 2010 and thoroughly enjoys working with the people who hold their special events at the clubhouse.
-Sheila also works as a Strategic Account Director for the global staffing company Randstad.
-Sheila and Tom live near Seward Park with two dogs Pepper and Bogie.
+You might also spot her around the neighborhood with her two dogs, Remy and Sunny.

-Aaron Evanson works downtown as a Construction Project Manager for the federal government.
-A Northwest native and graduate of Seattle U., Aaron has previously lived in Tokyo and Washington, DC.
+Aaron Evanson works downtown as a Senior Construction Project Manager for the federal government.
+A Northwest native and graduate of Seattle U., Aaron has enjoyed brief residencies in Florida, Tokyo and Washington, DC, but knew that he’d always come back to the PNW.
 Aaron has been on the LSPCC Board in various positions since 2010, when he moved to Lakewood with his wife, son, and two cats.
-Since moving to Seattle’s best-kept secret, Aaron’s family has added one fantastic son, lost one really old cat and has another baby on the way.
-When not managing the club’s finances, Aaron enjoys spending time outside, competing in triathlons and supporting his kids in Rainier District Little League and St. Joseph’s soccer.
+Since moving to Seattle’s best-kept secret, Aaron’s family has grown to three amazing boys who attend Franklin HS, Aki Kurose, and Orca K-8, and a pup named Archer.
+When not attending to the Association’s business, Aaron enjoys spending time hiking, biking, cross country skiing and supporting his kids in their various endeavors including band, drama, and swimming.

-Bill Muse moved to the neighborhood in 1993 with his new bride Beth who, along with daughters Jackie & Veronica, indulge his interest in excessive Xmas illumination.
-(Perhaps you know their house.)
+Bill Muse moved to the neighborhood in 1993 to pursue his interest in excessive Xmas illumination.
+(Perhaps you know the house.)
 Bill retired from Microsoft and is now a housewife who putters equally well in the garage and the yard.
 Bill became LSPCC vice-president after it was found he lacked the skills to do anything useful.
-As with all vice-presidents, he can be counted on to show up consistently and drink his share.
+Like all vice-presidents, he can be counted on to show up consistently and drink his share.

 Jeannie O’Brien was born and raised in the Seward Park neighborhood and has never lived in Seattle north of 520.
 In 2009 there was talk of selling the LSPCC property, so Jeannie and her sister Karen decided to get involved with the LSPCC, having great memories of gatherings at the clubhouse, and seeing a need to engage the community on civic issues.
 Jeannie, husband Ken, daughter Cleo, dog Bubbles and cat Princess are residents for life, knowing no better neighborhood than this one.
 When Jeannie is not at the office or at a public meeting, she is waterskiing, swimming, snow skiing, or watching University Prep high school sports.
 She enjoys travel, cooking and entertaining, and all things Seafair and Seahawks.

-Sheri Richardson moved from Bellevue to the neighborhood eight years ago, after 20 years in Atlanta and finally feels right at home.
-She lives with husband, Rick, and Seeing Eye dog, Max, just two blocks from the clubhouse.
-Rick came to Seattle from Ohio in 1968 and both are now retired.
-Sheri likes Seafair and the Christmas ships.
-She cross-country skis and does lots of blindness- related volunteer work.
-If you see Sheri and Max walking around the neighborhood, please don’t hesitate to say hello.
+Sheri Richardson has lived in the neighborhood more than fifteen years.
+She lives with husband, Rick, and her Seeing Eye dog just two blocks from the clubhouse.
+She is retired from federal government service and spends most of her time doing volunteer work and taking long walks by the lake.
+If you see Sheri and her dog walking around the neighborhood, please don’t hesitate to say hello.
 She loves meeting and getting to know her neighbors.